Atlantic Grupa

 Atlantic Grupa d.d. is a Croatian multinational company whose business operations include the production, development, sales and distribution of consumer goods with simultaneous market presence in over 40 countries around the world.

 Atlantic Grupa is one of the leading FMCG companies in the region.
-Its primary activities comprise production and distribution of food products, including sports nutrition products and dietary supplements.
-Additionally, Atlantic Grupa is also a manufacturer of over-the-counter drug medicines and the company also operates Farmacia chain of pharmacies.
-Finally, Atlantic Grupa has regional and international distribution network through which, in addition to its own range of brands, it also distributes a range of products from external partners.
+Its primary activities comprise the production and distribution of food products, including sports nutrition products and dietary supplements.
+Additionally, Atlantic Grupa is also a manufacturer of over-the-counter drug medicines and the company also operates the Farmacia chain of pharmacies.
+Finally, Atlantic Grupa has a regional and international distribution network through which, in addition to its range of brands, it also distributes a range of products from external partners.

-The company's headquarters are in Zagreb, while 17 production facilities are located in Croatia, Slovenia, Bosnia & Herzegovina, Serbia and North Macedonia.
+The company's headquarters are in Zagreb, while 17 production facilities are located in Croatia, Slovenia, Bosnia and Herzegovina, Serbia and North Macedonia.
 Atlantic Grupa owns companies and representative offices in 10 countries.

 History

 1991–2001: Foundation and domestic expansion

 The beginning of Atlantic Grupa dates back to 1991 when Atlantic Trade d.o.o., a company for distribution of consumer goods, was founded.
 In the following years, the company grew into a national distributor with distribution centres in Zagreb, Split, Rijeka and Osijek and a distribution portfolio from principals such as Wrigley, Procter & Gamble, Johnson & Johnson, etc.

 In 1991, Atlantic Trade was incorporated and the development of consumer goods distribution started across Croatia.

 In 1997, the company invested in the "Ataco" distribution system in Bosnia & Herzegovina.
 In 1998, Atlantic Grupa launched the first Croatian ready-made sandwich for broad distribution named Montana.